GeoCastello/MuLTWA/README.md

 # MuLTWA
 Multi Locational / Temporal Weather App

-For using the web application, just clone the repository on your desktop and open the index file with a browser.
+For using the web application, just clone the repository on your desktop and open the index.html file with a browser.